Mental Health Facilities Big Spring, TX

 West Texas Centers Andrews County - 63.7 miles from Big Spring, TX

 West Texas Centers Andrews County is one of mental health facilities in Andrews, Texas, located at 215 Nw 1st Street, Suite 5, 79714 zip code.
 West Texas Centers Andrews County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Andrews County provides individual psychotherapy, behavior modification and group therapy to seniors 65 or older, young adults and children / adolescents.
-West Texas Centers Andrews County also supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at West Texas Centers Andrews County include illness management and recovery, mentoring/peer support/consumer-run services and vocational rehabilitation services.
+West Texas Centers Andrews County provides integrated dual diagnosis disorder treatment, psychotropic medication and behavior modification to adults, children / adolescents and young adults.
+West Texas Centers Andrews County also supports people requiring dual diagnosis treatment, seniors or older adults and veterans.
+Additional services provided at West Texas Centers Andrews County include court-ordered outpatient treatment, suicide prevention services and assertive community treatment.

 Learn More